Westwood railway station

 The original Westwood station, set in a wooded area, was opened on 4 September 1854 on a single line to the north of the level crossing.
 When the line was doubled in 1876 the station was staggered around the level crossing, reopening on 9 October of that year, with its main buildings, brick built and similar to other on the line, on the Sheffield-bound platform.

 Westwood signal box, a tall M.S.& L.R. hipped-roof type, was on the Barnsley-bound side of the line.
 From 1876, when Absolute Block Working was introduced on the line, a second signal box was built to control the entry to Newbegin Colliery.
 Westwood signal box was closed in 1933 and replaced by a 6 lever ground frame to control the sidings and crossing gate locks.
 The control of its signals passed to Newbegin signal box.

 Although passengers were sparse, the station was a second point for dealing with the traffic generated by Newton, Chambers & Company.
 That company's locomotive fleet used the line between here and Chapeltown in order to move between the two sites.

 The station was closed on 28 October 1940.
 Heavily overgrown sections of the level crossing platform and buildings are still visible to the naked eye.

-Westwood station was one of three stations built to serve the High Green and Chapeltown area to date.